-When you consider a used boat, you will quickly see that there are many options available.
-Boats made of fiberglass and aluminum have a long life, and therefore you’ll find many of them available in the used marketplace.
+When you consider a used boat, you will quickly see that many options are available.
+Boats made of fiberglass and aluminum have a long life; therefore, you’ll find many available in the used marketplace.
 What are some reasons to consider a used boat?

-- Cost, you can get more boat for less money because the boat has already depreciated
+- Cost, you can get more boats for less money because the boat has already depreciated

 - You don’t have the pressure of caring for a brand new boat and worrying about the wear and tear you will see it get